scupit/json-to-cmake-rewrite/README.md

 **Tag:** `"compilerFlags": ["strings"]`.

 Specifies the compiler flags for the build target configuration.
 These flags must be prefixed with a `-` as usual.
 The flags apply to the entire project when the configuration is selected.
+See above for example.

+### Preprocessor definitions
+**Tag:** `"defines": ["strings"]`.

+Gives preprocessor definitions to the compiler.
+These definitions also apply to the entire project when their containing configuration is selected.
+See above for example.

 ### Default build target
 **Tag:** `"defaultBuildTarget": "string"`.